 Taking a road trip?
 Here are some planning tips for a smooth adventure.

-The road trip is a summer ritual, one that combines the thrill of the open highway with the comfort of your own car.
+A road trip combines the thrill of the open highway with the comfort of your own car.
 A little advance planning can save you money, spare you headaches, and keep you rolling smoothly even when the road gets rough.
 Consider these suggestions before you pile the gang into the car.

 Tune ’er up

 Nothing can spoil a road trip like car trouble.
 Make sure your vehicle is in shape for the drive with a visit to a AAA Approved Auto Repair shop.
-You’ll get a free vehicle inspection with any paid service (such as a pretrip oil change or tune-up).
-If, despite your preparations, you need a mechanic en route, there are 8,000 approved shops in North America.
+You’ll get a free vehicle inspection with any paid service (such as a pre-trip oil change or tune-up).
+If, despite your preparations, you need a mechanic en route, there are more than 7,000 approved shops in North America.

 Make a realistic budget